Medicine | Surgery

 How does a few weeks’ study in Vietnam sound?
 Or Austria, China or Japan?
 How about a semester in Denmark, the US or the Netherlands?
 At the Faculty of Health and Medical Sciences we can offer you a wide range of exciting opportunities to study overseas within your degree.
 Depending on your program, opportunities available to you could include short study tours, semester exchanges, clinical placements and volunteer opportunities.

 As a medical student, you’ll have the opportunity to study overseas through study tours in Asia and Europe.
-For example, as a Bachelor of Medicine and Bachelor of Surgery student, you’ll undertake a four-week work-based training/Dean’s elective overseas in a local or overseas hospital or clinic of your choice prior to completing your degree.
+For example, you’ll undertake a four-week work-based training/Dean’s elective overseas in a local or overseas hospital or clinic of your choice prior to completing your degree.
 Past students have worked and studied in countries such as the UK, Nepal, Sri Lanka, South Africa and Canada.
-From 2018, year five students can also apply to spend a semester at Aarhus University in Denmark.
+Year five students can also apply to spend a semester at Aarhus University in Denmark.
+For more information about studying overseas as a medical student, contact email@example.com.

 Our students talk about what it's like to study medicine at the University of Adelaide.